yamagata-developers-society/blog/src/content/react-hooks-slide-in-modal.md

 }
 ```

 This is a concept in React known as "conditional rendering".
 If the value of `displayModal` is set to true, then the element will display on the page.
+If false, the component will not be rendered at all.

-It is very useful for many different situations.
-However, one limitation to this approach is that we can't animate the component as it display state is toggled on and off.
+This is very useful for many different situations.
+However, one limitation to this approach is that we can't animate the component as its display state is toggled on and off (without using `react-transition-group` or another animation library).

-To do this, the most basic way is using conditional rendering of classes.
+To add animations then, we can use conditional rendering of class names!
 I will reformat the above code as follows:

 ```jsx
 //